-Unlike NetScaler, no other ADC vendor or cloud provider offers load balancing with a single-pass architecture for lowest-latency traffic processing.
+Unlike NetScaler, no other ADC vendor or cloud provider offers load balancing with a one-pass architecture for lowest-latency traffic processing.
 NetScaler can perform many functions simultaneously — including security inspections — without causing delays that degrade the application end-user experience.

 High-performance load balancing with NetScaler

 NetScaler provides the lowest latency to ensure an optimal application end-user experience.
-Only NetScaler uses a single-pass architecture for traffic processing that enables it to perform many functions simultaneously to reduce latency and improve performance.
+Only NetScaler uses a one-pass architecture for traffic processing that enables it to perform many functions simultaneously to reduce latency and improve performance.
 Independent benchmarking confirms that NetScaler outperforms its competitors in every test for latency, throughput, and CPU utilization.

 NetScaler uses both real-time and historical telemetry data to give you visibility into the state of the internet, eliminating the internet blind spot that until now prevented efficient traffic routing.
 By collating some 10 billion data points from 1 billion users across 50K networks every day, NetScaler can see the current state of the internet to improve application response times and the application end-user experience.